 Should kids spend as much time on their hair as adults?

 Hi, I am eleven years old and I'm very confused.
 I have always been natural throughout my entire life but at the age of ten I started taking a huge interest in my hair.
 But my entire family ( and sometimes I) think I put to much product in my hair.
 I put at least 10 products in my hair everyday, deep condition weekly, and wash weekly as we'll and condition heavily.
 I also notice my hair is shorter now than when I was nine and my sisters hair is longer than mine and she is only 8 and my mom does her hair with only Johnson's baby shampoo and leave in and just for me.
 Please help me ASAP.
 I've been praying as we'll. ( The first photo is when I was nine the second is when I was ten and the third is my current age eleven)God Bless

 I know exactly how you feel.
 I'm a kid too!
 My hair length right now (without being stretched) is about shoulder length.
 I personally always used to put a bunch of products in my hair EVERY DAY.
 But I really wanted to know what was best for my 3c hair.
 What I do right now is on wash days, I'll deep condition, rinse, then detangle with Shea moisture conditioner and rinse (air dry).
 I try to use as much products on wash days, so that it will last through the week.
 I won't have to apply more products each day, because my hair is already moisturized.
 I hope this concept makes sense.
-We'll get through it together! :)
+We'll get through it together! :)Hope this helps!

 I know exactly how you feel about feeling like your doing to much to your hair at a young age.
 I'm 14 and I can honestly say that 10 products a day is way too much.
 All that's gonna do is weigh your hair down and cause breakage.
 That's why you notice your hair getting shorter.
 Kids should spend less time on their hair just because they should be able to style it and wear until it starts to look messy.
 Adults change up styles constantly, hence why they spend more time doing their hair.
 Try to develop a regimen that doesn't have to use so many products.
 All you really need a good Leave in and something to seal the moisture in.
 Other things are unnecessary.
 What 10 products do you put in your hair daily?
 I'm pretty sure half of them are useless.